- If your service-based small business is successful, you may consider franchising as part of your expansion plans.

 Do You Need a Franchise Attorney

-Overall, hiring a franchise attorney is a good idea, even if you only hire them to review your documents after you’ve prepared them.
+Hiring an attorney who specializes in franchising is a good idea, even if you only hire them to review your documents after you’ve prepared them.
 Including the lawyer in your process from the start can help you avoid costly mistakes over the long term.

 Financing a Newly Franchised Business